What is an apprenticeship?

 For organisations that pay the levy and that have staff based in Scotland, Northern Ireland and Wales, the relevant proportion of an employer’s levy payment will be issued to the respective devolved administration (nation).

-For example, if an organisation that pays the levy has 75% of its staff based in England and 25% based in Northern Ireland, then 25% of the value of the organisation’s levy payments will be paid to Northern Irish Government.
-However these funds are not specifically ringfenced for use on apprenticeship training as is the case in England.
+The respective nation decides how levy funds are used and as such are not specifically ringfenced for use on apprenticeship training as is the case in England.
+For example, if an organisation that pays the levy has 75% of its staff based in England and 25% based in Scotland, then 25% of the value of the organisation’s levy payments will be paid to Scottish Government.

 What is included in the term ‘pay bill’.
 Does this cover freelancers?